Douugh's Successful IPO

-After an oversubscribed IPO round that closed in just a matter of hours, fintech startup Douugh listed on the ASX on Tuesday 6 October 2020 and has rewarded early investors with a return of up to 1633% if they managed to sell at its high.
+After an oversubscribed IPO round that closed in just a matter of hours, fintech startup Douugh listed on the ASX (asx: "dou") on Tuesday 6 October 2020 and has rewarded early investors with a return of up to 1633% if they managed to sell at its high.
 Hitting an intra-day high of $0.49 per share on Friday 16 October, Douugh’s share price increased by 16x after just 10 days.

 Over 2,500 people had registered their interest on Equitise to participate in the IPO, purchasing shares at just $0.03.
 Before its September IPO, Douugh had also run a wholesale raise on Equitise in 2019 rewarding those earlier backers as well.
 The stock is currently trading at 30 cents a share, reflecting a 10x return for those still holding.

 There's no denying that, especially in the wake of the Royal Commission, the neobank sector has been hot in the investment community.
 We've completed three raises for the first-cab-off-the rank Xinja - breaking equity crowdfunding records as investors line up to own a piece of the pie.
-This excitement around the disruption of the traditional banking industry is most likely a major reason in Douugh's listing success.
+This excitement around the disruption of the traditional banking industry is most likely a major reason for Douugh's listing success.

 However, Douugh Founder, Andy Taylor, explains in a recent article with Business Insider that it might be more than that.
 Another reason for the skyrocketing share price could be that Douugh's taken a different route to other neobanks, partnering with local banks and skipping the lengthy process of obtaining banking licenses and the need to dive into lending on the mortgage side.